oscthe/option-price-simulation/README.md

-# Black-Scholes-simulation
+# option-price-simulation

-A module for pricing and simulating option prices using the Black-Scholes model.
+A module for pricing and simulating option prices.
+Currently, the Black Scholes model is the only model available.

 ### Installation